 Where to Stay in Vancouver: The Best Areas

 This blog is for people visiting Vancouver so let me begin with a warning.

 If you’ve come to the site looking for where to stay in Vancouver without a car make sure it’s a downtown neighbourhood.

 If you’re still unsure just ask me, or you can keep scrolling to the end to see my Vancouver neighbourhood map to clock the locations.

 Attractions: ★★☆☆ Central: ★★★★ Nightlife: ★★★☆ Relax: ★★☆☆

-It’s one of the most densely populated neighbourhoods in North America owing to a myriad of condo towers, yet there’s plenty of greenspace and still maintains a local feel.
+The West End is also one of the most densely populated neighbourhoods in North America owing to a myriad of condo towers, yet there’s plenty of greenspace and still maintains a local feel.

 Being referred to locally as the ‘Gaybourhood’ it’s definitely LGBT-friendly.

-This is the furthest downtown neighbourhood from any of the major Skytrain stations.
+This is the furthest downtown Vancouver neighbourhood from any of the major Skytrain stations.
 Buses are the main form of transport here.

 Things get quite busy in the summer.